-Fayette County, GA, rating of Aaa - the county received the highest rating.
+Fayette County, GA, rating of Aaa - in June 2022, the county received the highest rating grade assigned by Moody's.
 Its rating is above the US counties median rating of Aa2.
 The debt that is issued by the county is subject to the lowest level of credit risk to investors.
-Fayette County is able to negotiate the lowest possible interest rates and this represents savings in issuance costs.
+Fayette County can negotiate the lowest possible interest rates, and this represents savings in issuance costs.